serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 The Event Gateway serves as the central event communication fabric for serverless applications.
 It acts as the broker for all event communication and allows services to publish and subscribe to events.
 Additionally, it acts as an API Gateway for all HTTP communication.

 The Event Gateway uses a special `http` event-type to recognize standard HTTP requests.
 It standardizes both pub/sub and HTTP communication to be represented as events, combining them into a single experience.
 Services can send custom events and the Event Gateway wraps them up in a standard event envelope passing the payload along as-is.
-Events from well-known SaaS providers will be recognized as first-class event-types in the near future. **Everything as events is the mantra.**
+Events from well-known SaaS providers will be recognized as first-class event-types in the near future. **"Everything as events" is the mantra.**

 > Read [Event Gateway - The Missing Piece of Serverless Architectures](https://serverless.com/blog/introducing-serverless-event-gateway) for more details.

 ### Programmatic Access

-To write event-driven serverless applications, it's individual services need to programmatically take advantage of all the goodness of the Event Gateway features.
+To write event-driven serverless applications, its individual services need to programmatically take advantage of all the goodness of the Event Gateway features.
 The Serverless SDK hands that capability to the developers.
 The developers have access to the Event Gateway API via code for registering & invoking functions, subscribing to and emitting events, and configuration.

 > Checkout the [SDK source](https://github.com/serverless/fdk) for more details.